ShahemNezamEddin/Dancing-together/README.md

 ### Gallery

   - The gallery provides users with dancing images to see more about classes.
-  - This section is valuable to users, it gives them an idea about the classes and the ballet training.
+  - This section is valuable to users.
+It gives them an idea about the classes and the ballet training.

 ![Gallery](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/gallery-readme-1.PNG)
 ![Gallery](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/gallery-readme-2.PNG)